Pre-owned upright and grand pianos

 Our prices include VAT, delivery within main cities, piano bench and after sales tuning.

-This Otto Bach was manufactured in Wellington in 1980.
-It was refinished in a white satin finish with black trim, which if quite striking.
+This Otto Bach was manufactured in Wellington in 1969.
 The piano has been fully serviced and comes with a matching bench.
 Suitable for beginner to intermediate level of play.

 C. Bechstein L grand (1925)